System setup

 Simulating hurricane events and ‘ungauged’ historical events

-For FloodAdapt users to simulate a scenario with a historical hurricane, or to simulate a historical event for which there are no measured nearshore water levels, an offshore SFINCS model needs to be included in the FloodAdapt database (this can be created with the SFINCS model-builder).
+For FloodAdapt users to simulate a scenario with a historical hurricane, or to simulate a historical event for which there are no measured nearshore water levels, an offshore SFINCS model needs to be included in the FloodAdapt database (this can be created with HydroMT-SFINCS).
 Once an offshore model is included, users will see additional event types that can be selected when they click “Add Event” in the FloodAdapt Events tab (see Figure 1).
-If a specific cyclone basin is specified in the database configuration file, only hurricanes in the specified basin will be included in the database and displayed in the hurricane selector window (which appears when the ‘Historical - hurricane’ option is chosen); see Figure 2.
-Note that if hurricanes are not relevant in an area, but an offshore model is included to simulate ungauged historical events, the hurricane event option can be “turned off” in the database configuration file.
+If a specific cyclone basin is specified in the database builder configuration, only hurricanes in the specified basin will be included in the database and displayed in the hurricane selector window (which appears when the ‘Historical - hurricane’ option is chosen); see Figure 2.
+Note that if hurricanes are not relevant in an area, but an offshore model is included to simulate ungauged historical events, the hurricane event option can be “turned off” in the database builder configuration.

 Figure 1: Adding an offshore model activates the ability to select a hurricane event, as well as an ‘ungauged’ historical event.
 Both of these event types make use of the offshore model.
 The left window shows the “Add event” popup window for the baseline FloodAdapt configuration, and the right shows with the addition of an offshore model